-Nominations for 2024 member‐at‐large positions are due by October 13, 2023.
-If you have a nomination, please complete the Board Prospect Form
+Nominations for 2027 member‐at‐large positions are due by September 30, 2026.
+If you have a nomination, please complete the Board Prospect Form.

 Any member of the American Camp Association may submit recommendations for nomination to the ACA Board of Directors.
 Members may submit their own names, if desired.
-The ACA Board Development Committee (BDC) is charged with maintaining a database of persons interested in board service.
-The BDC is appointed by the Board of Directors and meets throughout the year to complete its work, which includes monitoring the terms of board members, developing a gap analysis related to Board needs, reviewing and cultivating potential candidates for service, interviewing potential candidates, and developing a slate of officers and members for election by the Board of Directors.
+The ACA Board Governance Committee (BGC) is responsible for maintaining a database of individuals interested in serving on the board.
+The Board of Directors appoints the BGC and meets throughout the year to complete its work, which includes monitoring the terms of board members, developing a gap analysis related to Board needs, reviewing and cultivating potential candidates for service, interviewing potential candidates, and developing a slate of officers and members for election by the Board of Directors.

 The steps for recommending candidates and election to the ACA Board of Directors are as follows: